 The Brain-Skin Connection

-People who have alexithymia tend to have difficulties distinguishing between feelings caused by emotions and feelings caused by physical conditions.
+People who have alexithymia tend to have difficulty distinguishing between feelings caused by emotions and feelings caused by physical conditions.
 They tend to think in terms of events that go on outside their control.
 They seldom have fantasies, and they have difficulty describing how they feel to other people.

-This combination of psychological symptoms occurs with a combination of physical symptoms.
+This combination of psychological symptoms occurs with a combination of physical symptoms2.
 The nerves that control voluntary movements tend to become overly activated.
 The heart beats faster but pumps less blood so that tissues all over the body receive less oxygen.
 The skin becomes a better conductor of electricity so that any kind of stress in the skin is felt in the skin more intensely and more rapidly.
 Also, the skin’s reactions to stress are more intense.

 When it comes to dealing with stress, the skin has its own “brain.”
 Just as the brain releases a chemical called corticotrophin stimulating hormone when it sense stress to trigger the release of stress hormones by the adrenal glands, the skin also releases corticotrophin stimulating hormone when it senses stress.
-This stress hormone activator in the skin sends a message to cells that store the inflammatory chemical histamine to break open the storage packets containing histamine.
+This stress hormone activator in the skin sends a message to cells3 that store the inflammatory chemical histamine to break open the storage packets containing histamine.
 The histamine begins to dissolve nearby skin cells as if they were harboring a thorn or a splinter or an infection.
 The skin becomes redder and itchier and may break out in bumps, all because of heightened sensitivity in its nervous system.